polymathuniversata/nimo/docs/technical.md

 ## System Architecture

-Nimo is a decentralized identity and proof of contribution network built on MeTTa language.
+Nimo is a decentralized identity and proof of contribution network built on **Cardano blockchain** and **MeTTa language**.
 The system consists of a hybrid architecture combining modern web technologies with MeTTa-based decentralized logic and blockchain-first data storage.

 ### High-Level Architecture

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
-│   Frontend      │    │   Backend       │    │   MeTTa Core    │    │  Smart Contracts│
+│   Frontend      │    │   Backend       │    │   MeTTa Core    │    │ Plutus Contracts│
-│   (React/Vite)  │◄──►│   (Flask API)   │◄──►│   (Logic Layer) │◄──►│   (Base Network)│
+│   (React/Vite)  │◄──►│   (Flask API)   │◄──►│   (Logic Layer) │◄──►│   (Cardano)     │
 └─────────────────┘    └─────────────────┘    └─────────────────┘    └─────────────────┘
          │                       │                       │                       │
          │              ┌─────────────────┐              │              ┌─────────────────┐